Hard Mode Strategy

 FAQ

-What matters most in 4 suit Spider Solitaire?
+Can mixed-suit stacks be built in 4 suit Spider Solitaire?